TaylorOD/Professional_Technical_Interviewee/7_paul_czajka/episode_checklist.md

 ## BEFORE:
-- [ ] Post teaser week before announcing the guest and sending video link
+- [X] Post teaser week before announcing the guest and sending video link
-- [ ] Create reminders to do these posts on calendar
+- [X] Create reminders to do these posts on calendar
+- [X] Add show notes on Youtube and Podbean

 ## DAY OF:
 - [ ] Publish/schedule tweets/linkedin post with link to Video podcast